 In focus - The labour market

-Section 3 of the Monetary Policy Report - January 2020
+Explore the Monetary Policy Report

 Some indicators of labour demand have softened over the past year.
 Surveys of firms suggest they plan to hire fewer people, the number of vacancies has fallen and labour market churn has dipped.
 Nonetheless, the unemployment rate has remained low and the labour market appears tight.
 The MPC’s central projection is for unemployment to stay low in the coming years, consistent with a projected recovery in GDP growth.